We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Is Wegovy similar to the diabetes drugs Ozempic, Trulicity, and Victoza?
 Why isn’t Wegovy also used for diabetes?

-Wegovy and Ozempic both contain semaglutide as their active drug.* Trulicity contains dulaglutide, and Victoza contains liraglutide.
+Wegovy and Ozempic both contain the active ingredient semaglutide.
+Trulicity contains dulaglutide, and Victoza contains liraglutide.

 If you’d like to know more about how these medications compare, talk with your doctor or pharmacist.